semperos/clj-webdriver/README.md

     (def b (start :firefox "https://github.com"))

-At the moment, the best API documentation is the source code itself.
-While there are more than a few functions in the core namespace, they're mostly short and straightforward wrappers around WebDriver API's.
-Here's are two examples of logging into Github, one leveraging easy-to-use utility functions and one using lower-level, advanced features:
+At the moment, the best documentation is the source code itself.
+While there are many functions in the core namespace, they're mostly short and straightforward wrappers around WebDriver API's.
+For the task of finding elements on the page, I've added some utility functions at the end of the core namespace.

+Here's an example of logging into Github:

     ;; Start the browser and bind it to `b`
     (def b (start :firefox "https://github.com"))

-    ;;; Easy Way ;;;

     ;; Click "Login" link
     (-> b